EyedBread/Kortletarna/README.md

 # Kort-letarna (GPU stock finder)
-A bot written in python, which looks for graphicscard stock in the nordic market.
+A bot written in python, which looks for graphics card stock in the nordic market.

 ### Implemented Features
 None